puzrin/reflow_micro/doc/README.md

    - Option "Remove mark".
 4. hotplate_reflector: 1.6mm, white.
    - Comment: "PCB has no traces, mask only, data is correct."
-5. MCH mount: aluminum, 1.0mm
+5. MCH mount: aluminum, 1.2mm
+   - Option "Remove mark".
    - Comment: "This PCB has no traces and no mask, data is correct."
 6. foil_conductor: 1.0mm, red.
    - Comment: "PCB has no traces, mask only, data is correct."